MekhG/CavityPulse-QC/README.md

 where $A$ is the pulse amplitude, $t_0$ is the pulse center, and $\sigma$ controls the pulse width.

 The Gaussian shape isn't an arbitrary convenience.
-Smooth pulses are the standard choice in real microwave/optical cavity control because abrupt waveform discontinuities introduce high-frequency spectral content that can excite unwanted transitions into higher, non-target Fock levels — the bosonic-mode analogue of leakage in a multi-level system.
+Smooth pulses are the standard choice in real microwave/optical cavity control because abrupt waveform discontinuities introduce high-frequency spectral content that can excite unwanted transitions into higher, non-target Fock levels.
+The bosonic-mode analogue of leakage in a multi-level system.
 So even this single-parameter pulse already reflects a real hardware-aware control principle: smoother pulses generally produce cleaner dynamics.

 ### Open Quantum Systems